 Let’s start with what statistics are.
 According to Wikipedia, statistics is “the discipline that concerns the collection, organization, displaying, analysis, interpretation and presentation of data.”
 Descriptive statistics are concerned with describing relationships within sets of data, while inferential statistics examine phenomena that are subject to random variation.

 Performing statistical operations is not inherently subjective, and steps are deliberately taken to reduce the risk of bias.
 However, the people performing the statistics can make errors or poor choices.
 Also, once statistical results are released out into the world, they’re often interpreted without taking the whole picture into consideration.

 Let’s say I wanted to do a political poll.
-I find some people to ask, collect my data, crunch my numbers, and find that Peanut the guinea pig is the favoured candidate to rule the world for 85% of respondents.
+I find some people to ask, collect my data, crunch my numbers, and find that Peanut the guinea pig is the favoured candidate to rule the world by 85% of respondents.

 Go Peanut!
 What more could anyone possibly need to know?
 Well, a fair bit, actually, and that 85% figure doesn’t mean much without it.
 You’ll want to know many people were polled, which may be written as N=100 if there were 100 people polled.
 You’ll want to know how I found those people, and whether they represent a broad cross-section of the population of interest.
 You’ll also want to know what question was asked and what the possible answers were.
 What if the only options were Peanut or some dude who’s already dead?